uyuni-project/sumaform/TROUBLESHOOTING.md

 sudo aa-status | grep libvirt # output should be empty
 ```

-## Q: how can I workaround an "expected object, got string" libvirt error during the plan?

-If you run into this error:

-`* libvirt_domain.domain: disk.0: expected object, got string`

-during the `terraform plan`, make sure you have an up-to-date `terraform-provider-libvirt` plugin.

 ## Q: how can I workaround a "dial tcp" error?

 If you run into this error: